OpenThread released by Google is tested by a number of tools.

 For more information on how Thread is supported in Wireshark, see Packet sniffing with Pyspinel.

-Pyspinel is a Python CLI for the Spinel protocol, used to configure and manage OpenThread NCPs.
-This CLI is primarily targeted to CI tests, but can be used manually to experiment with and test OpenThread NCP instances.
+Pyspinel is a Python CLI for the Spinel protocol, used to configure and manage OpenThread NCPs or RCPs.
+This CLI is primarily targeted to CI tests, but can be used manually to experiment with and test OpenThread Co-Processor instances.

-- to add simulated NCP testing to continuous integration
+- Add simulated Co-Processor testing to continuous integration.

-- to automate testing of testbeds running NCP firmware on hardware
+- Automate testing of testbeds running Co-Processor firmware on hardware.

 For more information, see the